Kshitijv24/Learning-Unity-Game-Engine/README.md

 - then adding our music file to AudioClip in Audio Source

 - with all of that our First Game Project called "Candy Catch" is finished

+DATE: 18-01-2022

+- Creating My Second Project, an Android Game called "Destroy Balls"

+- Introduction of the game

+- in this game, there are 6 balls in front of the player that is bouncing in a random direction

+- and the player can destroy the ball by touching them

+- when the player destroys all the balls then a message appeared called "YOU WIN :)"

+- Creating an Android Project in Unity

+- importing all the Sprites for the game and resizing them according to the player screen

+- all the Visual Stuff

+- Creating a Boundary for the game so our balls don't go out of the screen

+- Creating a You Win text to display when the player Destroy all the balls

+- Creating a Restart Button